arturfabricio/control/README.md

 This project was developed troughout the spring semester of 2021, at Aalborg University.
 The purpose of this project was to implement monoSLAM into a small UAV (Parrot AR drone) with the purpose of performing Search and Rescue operations in a forest environment.
 The project is supported on the use of the ORB-SLAM2 library for ROS and the Tum Simulator for the drone.

-This project was developed and tested for Ubuntu 18.04 + ROS Melodic.
+This project was developed and tested for Ubuntu 18.04 + ROS Melodic + Gazebo 9.16.

 ## Dependencies